Skip to main content

 Where Single-Net Leases Still Appear

-Single-net leases aren't extinct—they're just concentrated in specific contexts:
+Single-net leases are not extinct.
+They are concentrated in specific contexts:

 Legacy industrial leases: Industrial properties in manufacturing-heavy markets (Midwest, Southeast) often have older leases drafted in the 1980s-1990s with N structures.
 Renewal negotiations typically push toward NN or NNN.